sametcaka/SU2_wiki_images/Inviscid-ONERA-M6.md

 - Multigrid
 - JST numerical scheme in space
 - Euler implicit time integration
-- Euler Wall, Symmetry, and Farfield boundary conditions
+- Euler Wall, Symmetry, and Far-field boundary conditions
 - Code parallelism (recommended)

 We will also discuss the details for setting up 3D flow conditions and some of the multigrid options within the configuration file.

 ## Resources

 The resources for this tutorial can be found in the TestCases/euler/oneram6/ directory.
-You will need the configuration file (inv_ONERAM6_JST.cfg) and the mesh file (mesh_ONERAM6_inv.su2).
+You will need the configuration file (inv_ONERAM6.cfg) and the mesh file (mesh_ONERAM6_inv.su2).

 ## Tutorial